-8 A/B tests to optimise your referral and retention marketing metrics
+8 A/B tests to optimise your referral marketing metrics

 The Psychology of Referral: Cialdini’s 6 Weapons of Influence

 What compels us to act?
 What influences people to take a particular course of action?